-About one in three patients with Graves’ disease will get thyroid eye disease (TED).
+Thyroid eye disease (TED) occurs in 25-50% of people who have Grave’s disease.
 Thyroid eye disease also is known as Graves’ eye disease (GED) and Graves’ ophthalmopathy (GO).

 Graves’ eye disease causes inflammation and swelling in and around the eyes that can make the eyes bulge.
 It may cause permanent damage to the eyes.
 GED also can cause other symptoms, including:

 An eye doctor may use blood tests, eye measurements and imaging to diagnose thyroid eye disease.
 Most patients with thyroid eye disease have an overactive thyroid (hyperthyroid), which is most commonly caused by Graves’ disease.
 But not all patients with TED have Graves’ disease or even hyperthyroidism.

 Your immune system keeps you healthy by fighting off bacteria, viruses and other pathogens that can make you sick.
 But your immune system also can cause disease if it attacks your body by mistake.

 Graves’ disease develops when the immune system makes an antibody that stimulates the thyroid gland to grow and to make more thyroid hormones than the body needs, causing a variety of symptoms and health problems.